 Click here for biographies on members in the unit.

-The Community Relations Unit is supervised by Community Relations Director Kevin Doll and includes three deputies and one public information officer who coordinates various community outreach efforts, including public speaking, crime prevention, public safety, and the set-up of neighborhood watch programs.
+The Community Relations Unit is supervised by Community Relations Director Kevin Doll and includes three deputies and two public information officers who coordinates various community outreach efforts, including public speaking, crime prevention, public safety, and the set-up of neighborhood watch programs.
 The unit also includes two deputies in the Mounted Unit who utilize horses to patrol communities and represent the agency during special events.

 Other initiatives coordinated by the Community Relations Unit include the Special Olympics Torch Run, Women’s 360, Sheriff’s Golf Classic, and the Feeding Pasco Kids holiday food drive.